-There are the conventional ways to protect yourself from credit card fraud, and then there's the nuclear option.
+There are the conventional ways to protect yourself from credit card fraud, and then there's the nuclear option -- a credit freeze.
 Here are the pros and cons of each.

-Identity theft is one of those back-of-your-head kind of fears.
-The idea of someone using your credit card is always lurking there when you enter your card number into a new website, or fill out a form that asks for personal information.
+Identity theft is one of those back-of-your-mind kind of fears.
+The idea of someone using your credit card is always lurking there when you enter your card number online or fill out a form that asks for personal information.

-It is a completely justifiable concern.
-Nearly 18 million Americans were victims of identity theft in 2014, according to an estimate by the U.S. Bureau of Justice Statistics.
+It is a justifiable concern.
+A record 15.4 million Americans were victims of identity theft in 2016 — a 16 percent increase from the prior year, according to a report from Javelin Strategy & Research.
 So if you haven’t experienced your card being fraudulently used, you probably know someone who has.

 But what can you do?

-There are three main ways that are used to detect and halt identity theft, each with advantages and disadvantages.
-And then there is the nuclear option: the credit freeze.
-Is it worth it?
+There are three main methods used to detect, deter or prevent identity theft.
+And then there is the nuclear option: a credit freeze.

-Check your credit report at least once per year to make sure no one has opened any accounts in your name.
-These steps are really the bare minimum.
-The downside to this approach is that it doesn’t prevent fraud, it only catches it after the fact.
+The downside to the DIY approach is that it doesn’t prevent fraud, it only catches it after the fact.
 Still, it will help you spot fraud in a timely fashion and do damage control.

 Credit monitoring is outsourcing the DIY method, at least parts of it.
-You pay a company to check in on your credit reports from the three major reporting agencies: TransUnion, Experian and Equifax.
-Typically you pay a flat monthly fee for the company to send you a report about any suspicious activity that showed up in the previous month.
+You pay a company to check in on your credit reports from the three major credit reporting agencies.
+Typically, you pay a flat monthly fee, and the company sends you reports about any suspicious activity that showed up in the previous month.

-Fraud alerts — which are free of charge — put a notice on your credit report that a potential creditor should verify your identity before opening a new account in your name.
-You can provide a phone number when you place the alert, in which case, they will need to call you.
-If you place a fraud alert with one of the credit agencies, you’re required to notify the other two.
+Fraud alerts — which are free — effectively put a notice on your credit report that a potential creditor should verify your identity before opening a new account in your name.
+If you place a fraud alert with one of the three major credit reporting agencies, it is required to notify the other two.